oroinc/crm/src/Oro/Bundle/ContactBundle/Resources/doc/api/contact.md

 #### get_subresource

-Retrieve the record of the organization a specific contact record belongs to.
+Retrieve a record of the organization a specific contact record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific contact record will belong to.
+Retrieve the ID of the organization record which a specific contact record belongs to.

 #### update_relationship